 When is Auto Transmission Good?

-I think when there is good traction like on solid rock, then auto transmission is good.
+is good.
 It allows you to go very slowly over rocks.
-That is only when traction is not an issue in certain rock crawling situations.
+That is only when traction

 Starting a manual transmission on a hill traditionally has been the most difficult part of driving a clutch car.
 It does not have to be that way.
 The traditional way for starting on a hill is either to use the handbrake or to let the clutch out halfway then quickly transfer the foot from brake to gas.
 Neither of those techniques are satisfactory for off-road driving.
 The solution: Heel-Toe Shifting.